 Throughout the history of science, scientific theories have been continuously revised to expand their scope and increase their predictive accuracy.
 No one knows whether this process will continuously indefinitely or whether there is an ultimate limit to scientific progress, to which we may hope to converge.
 However, the scientific stance urges us to adopt the former view.
 The belief that a scientific theory has been perfected, beyond any possible improvement, cannot be the start of any new investigations, but only an end to them.
 Moreover, history has consistently embarrassed those who declare the end of science, as when Kant claimed a priori proof of Newtonian mechanics, on par with the propositions of Euclidean geometry.

-I will not try to offer a complete answer to this question, but I will point to history as grounds for optimism.
+I will not try to offer a complete answer to this question, but I will suggest that history is a grounds for optimism.
 Although antecedents of the scientific stance, such as determinism, naturalism, and mathematicism, can be traced back to the pre-Socratic philosophers, I don’t think that the scientific stance became a central feature of scientific culture until around the time of the Enlightenment.
-Since then, we have witnessed a steady, perhaps even accelerating, accumulation of scientific knowledege and technological prowess.
+Since then, we have witnessed a steady, possibly even accelerating, accumulation of scientific knowledege and technological prowess.
 This suggests that the scientific stance has served us well.
 That is not to say that we have perfected it.
 Perhaps we will need to make adjustments in response to new scientific problems.
-That would itself be in keeping with the spirit of the scientific stance.
+But that would itself be in keeping with the spirit of the scientific stance.

 Perhaps I should say “meta-hypotheses,” because these hypotheses are not first-order, scientific hypotheses about the world.
 They are higher-order, philosophical hypotheses about how to approach learning about the world.